Analysis | NCAA tournament bracketology: Gonzaga is the top seed, but is Michigan or Baylor No. 2?

 There aren’t enough games left for Wisconsin to tumble out of the tournament, but the Badgers’ downward slide continues despite nearly rallying to knock off Illinois.
 Here’s guessing Wisconsin’s floor is around a No. 10 seed. … One step backward, one step forward?
 That could be what awaits Creighton if it can finish the season sweep of Villanova on Wednesday after a loss at Xavier on Saturday. …

-Connecticut and Tennessee have met seven times in the NCAA women’s basketball tournament (all between 1995 and 2004), but just once in the men’s tournament.
-The Volunteers won a second-round game between the schools in 2000. … BYU is 19-3 against teams not named Gonzaga.
+Connecticut and Tennessee have met seven times in the NCAA women’s tournament (all between 1995 and 2004) but just once in the men’s tournament.
+The Volunteers won a second-round game in 2000. … BYU is 19-3 against teams not named Gonzaga.
 The Cougars look like a solid choice to land somewhere between the No. 6 and No. 8 lines come Selection Sunday.